prs-dev/task/README.md

-**task of techO
+## task of techO
-can be run by using liver server on index.html
+can be run by using live server on index.html